-The vision of the NAD is that the language, culture, and heritage of deaf and hard of hearing Americans will be acknowledged and respected in the pursuit of life, liberty, and equality.
+The vision of the NAD is that the language, culture, and heritage of Deaf, DeafBlind, DeafDisabled, and Hard of Hearing, and Late-Deafened Americans will be acknowledged and respected in the pursuit of life, liberty, and equality.

 The National Association of the Deaf embraces core, legal, and community values, as follows: